F. W. E. Russell

 Commercial clerk Frank William Edmund Russell, 20, was the youngest child of Farnham-born Francis Russell, 49, the owner of a coffee shop at 89 London Road, Southwark, and Catherine Russell, 49, from Camberwell.
 He had two siblings, Catherine Annie Elizabeth Russell, 24, an assistant in the coffee shop, born in Walworth, and Emily Rosian Lucy Russell, 22, a milliner.
 The family lived in five rooms.

-On 2 August 1915, at the Church of St. Saviour with St. Thomas in Southwark, Frank married Katherine Louisa Kies, the daughter of a German baker living at 34 Newcomen Street, Southwark.
+On 2 August 1915, at the Church of St Saviour with St Thomas in Southwark, Frank, aged 24 and working as a book-keeper, married 28-year-old typist Katherine Louisa Kies, of 34 Newcomen Street, Southwark, the daughter of Jacob Kies, German baker.
 She later gave her address as 33 St Martin’s Road, Stockwell.